SM Energy (NYSE:SM) Upgraded at StockNews.com

-SM Energy (NYSE:SM – Get Free Report) was upgraded by equities researchers at StockNews.com from a “hold” rating to a “buy” rating in a report issued on Wednesday.
+StockNews.com upgraded shares of SM Energy (NYSE:SM – Free Report) from a hold rating to a buy rating in a report issued on Wednesday.

 SM Energy Stock Performance

-SM Energy (NYSE:SM – Get Free Report) last released its earnings results on Thursday, May 2nd.
-The energy company reported $1.41 earnings per share for the quarter, beating analysts’ consensus estimates of $1.28 by $0.13.
+SM Energy (NYSE:SM – Get Free Report) last posted its quarterly earnings results on Thursday, May 2nd.
+The energy company reported $1.41 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.28 by $0.13.
 SM Energy had a net margin of 31.80% and a return on equity of 20.10%.
-The firm had revenue of $559.87 million during the quarter, compared to the consensus estimate of $568.21 million.
-As a group, sell-side analysts anticipate that SM Energy will post 7.3 EPS for the current fiscal year.
+The company had revenue of $559.87 million during the quarter, compared to analyst estimates of $568.21 million.
+On average, analysts anticipate that SM Energy will post 7.09 EPS for the current year.

-In other news, SVP Kenneth J. Knott sold 16,000 shares of the business’s stock in a transaction on Tuesday, May 21st.
-The shares were sold at an average price of $50.28, for a total transaction of $804,480.00.
-Following the completion of the transaction, the senior vice president now directly owns 114,495 shares in the company, valued at approximately $5,756,808.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Corporate insiders own 1.50% of the company’s stock.
+In related news, SVP Kenneth J. Knott sold 16,000 shares of the company’s stock in a transaction dated Tuesday, May 21st.
+The shares were sold at an average price of $50.28, for a total value of $804,480.00.
+Following the completion of the sale, the senior vice president now owns 114,495 shares of the company’s stock, valued at $5,756,808.60.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+1.50% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Register Financial Advisors LLC bought a new stake in SM Energy during the first quarter valued at approximately $25,000.
-Hexagon Capital Partners LLC lifted its holdings in shares of SM Energy by 509.7% during the 1st quarter.
-Hexagon Capital Partners LLC now owns 567 shares of the energy company’s stock worth $28,000 after acquiring an additional 474 shares during the last quarter.
-Lindbrook Capital LLC grew its position in SM Energy by 54.9% in the first quarter.
-Lindbrook Capital LLC now owns 581 shares of the energy company’s stock worth $29,000 after acquiring an additional 206 shares in the last quarter.
-Global Retirement Partners LLC grew its position in SM Energy by 665.6% in the first quarter.
-Global Retirement Partners LLC now owns 689 shares of the energy company’s stock worth $34,000 after acquiring an additional 599 shares in the last quarter.
-Finally, Massmutual Trust Co.
-FSB ADV increased its stake in SM Energy by 63.9% in the second quarter.
-Massmutual Trust Co.
-FSB ADV now owns 872 shares of the energy company’s stock valued at $38,000 after acquiring an additional 340 shares during the last quarter.
-Hedge funds and other institutional investors own 94.56% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Jump Financial LLC acquired a new position in SM Energy in the fourth quarter valued at about $2,992,000.
+Miller Howard Investments Inc. NY acquired a new stake in shares of SM Energy during the fourth quarter worth about $3,373,000.
+Jupiter Asset Management Ltd. acquired a new stake in shares of SM Energy during the first quarter worth about $5,614,000.
+Foundry Partners LLC lifted its position in shares of SM Energy by 1,733.5% during the first quarter.
+Foundry Partners LLC now owns 102,307 shares of the energy company’s stock worth $5,100,000 after purchasing an additional 96,727 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. lifted its position in shares of SM Energy by 4.2% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 1,593,103 shares of the energy company’s stock worth $61,685,000 after purchasing an additional 64,781 shares in the last quarter.
+Institutional investors and hedge funds own 94.56% of the company’s stock.

 SM Energy Company Profile